Entry of women to Sabarimala: November 2018

 The third hartal occurred on 2 November 2018.
 The putative cause was the death a lottery ticket seller, Sivadasan, who had gone on the Sabarimala pilgrimage and was found dead near Laha.
 BJP called for a hartal in Pathanamthitta district.
 They blamed police action at Pamba for his death, although police confirmed that Sivadasan had died in a traffic accident.

 Anticipating protests, IPC Section 144, which can be used to prevent the assembly of people in the possibility of danger, was declared at Sannidhanam, Pamba, Nilakkal and Elavunkal when the temple reopened for the 41-day Mandalam Makaravilakku pilgrim season on 16 November 2018.
 Around 70 people were arrested for defying these orders and protesting near the main temple.
 This included K. Surendran, state secretary of the Bharatiya Janata Party, and K.P.
 Sasikala, leader of Hindu Aikya Vedi, who were taken into preventive detention during their journey to the temple on 17 November.

 The fourth hartal in Kerala was organized by the Bharatiya Janata Party on 17 November 2018.
 The reason given for this hartal was the arrest of K P Sasikala.
 It was a statewide demonstration.

-On 21 November, Thiruvananthapuram City Police Commissioner P Prakash threatened Non-resident Indians with "getting their passports cancelled, and forcing [them] to return to India."
+On 21 November, Thiruvananthapuram City Police Commissioner P Prakash threatened non-resident Indians (NRIs) with "getting their passports cancelled, and forcing [them] to return to India."
 The police commissioner accused them of "inciting riots and fermenting trouble over the Sabarimala issue" and using social media to deliberately create instability in the region.
 The Kerala police department was severely criticised by the High Court for the restrictions it had implemented in Sabarimala, which had caused difficulty for pilgrims.
 Following this criticism from the High Court, all restrictions except Section 144 were gradually removed.
 The Indian National Congress and Bharatiya Janata Party launched separate protests demanding the state government revoke the Section 144 restrictions.